Alpha9Blood/Watcha/README.md

 **Myself**

-I could improve this in various aspects, but for now i think it's usable and this is more that i wanted when i build this.
+I could improve this in various aspects, but for now i think it's usable and this is more than i wanted when i started building this.

 This has more of a test to learn python and creation of database and graphical interface than a true project and looks ok for me.